 Jurisdictions must see a downward trajectory of documented cases within a 14 to 21-day period.
 The New Orleans Health Department will continue to monitor new positive cases to determine the need to reissue restrictions if cases increase above 50 per day (averaged over at least 3 days) or consecutive increase in cases for more than 5 days.
 The positivity rate showing the percent of new cases over the total number of tests reported and the R0 which shows the transmission rate will also be factors to consider.
 The positivity rate should fall below 5% and R0 should remain at or below 1.0.
-As of November 24, 2020, there have been over 50 cases per day and a transmission rate (R0) over 1.0 for the last 14 days.
+As of April 9, 2021, the case counts, transmission rate and positivity rate have all been in a decline for over 9 weeks.
+Case counts are below 50 cases per day, the positivity rate is under 1%, and the transmission rate is well below 1.0.